Fugitive slave laws in the United States: Northwest Ordinance of 1787

-Congress made a further attempt to address the concerns of people who wanted to enslave free people in 1787 by passing the Northwest Ordinance of 1787.
-The law appeared to outlaw enslavement, which would have reduced the votes of enslaving states in Congress, but southern representatives were concerned with economic competition from potential holders of enslaved people in the new territory, and the effects that would have on the prices of staple crops such as tobacco.
-They correctly predicted that enslavement would be permitted south of the Ohio River under the Southwest Ordinance of 1790, and therefore did not view this as a threat to enslavement.
-In terms of the actual law, it did not ban enslavement in practice, and it continued almost until the start of the Civil War.
+Congress made a further attempt to address the concerns of slave owners in 1787 by passing the Northwest Ordinance of 1787.
+The law appeared to outlaw slavery, which would have reduced the votes of slave states in Congress, but southern representatives were concerned with economic competition from potential slaveholders in the new territory, and the effects that would have on the prices of staple crops such as tobacco.
+They correctly predicted that slavery would be permitted south of the Ohio River under the Southwest Ordinance of 1790, and therefore did not view this as a threat.
+In terms of the actual law, it did not ban slavery in practice, and it continued almost until the start of the Civil War.

 King's phrasing from the 1785 attempt was incorporated in the Northwest Ordinance of 1787 when it was enacted on 13 July 1787.
-Article 6 has the provision for freedom seekers:
+Article 6 has the provision for fugitive slaves:

 Art.
 6. There shall be neither slavery nor involuntary servitude in the said territory, otherwise than in the punishment of crimes whereof the party shall have been duly convicted: Provided, always, That any person escaping into the same, from whom labor or service is lawfully claimed in any one of the original States, such fugitive may be lawfully reclaimed and conveyed to the person claiming his or her labor or service as aforesaid.

 Fugitive Slave Act of 1793

-When Congress created "An Act respecting fugitives from justice, and persons escaping from the service of their masters", or more commonly known as the Fugitive Slave Act, they were responding to slave owners' need to protect their property rights, as written into the 1787 Constitution.
-Article IV of the Constitution required the federal government to go after runaway slaves.
-The 1793 Fugitive Slave Act was the mechanism by which the government did that, and it was only at this point the government could pursue runaway slaves in any state or territory, and ensure slave owners of their property rights.
+In 1793, Congress passed "An Act respecting fugitives from justice, and persons escaping from the service of their masters", or more commonly known as the Fugitive Slave Act, to fulfill the Article IV requirement to return escaped slaves.

-Section 3 is the part that deals with fugitive or runaway slaves, and reads in part:
+Section 3 mandates the return of fugitives:

 SEC.
 3. ...
 That when a person held to labor in any of the United States, or of the Territories on the Northwest or South of the river Ohio ... shall escape into any other part of the said States or Territory, the person to whom such labor or service may be due ... is hereby empowered to seize or arrest such fugitive from labor ... and upon proof ... before any Judge ... it shall be the duty of such Judge ... [to remove] the said fugitive from labor to the State or Territory from which he or she fled.

 Section 4 makes assisting runaways and fugitives a crime and outlines the punishment for those who assisted runaway slaves:

 SEC.
 4. ...
 That any person who shall knowingly and willingly obstruct or hinder such claimant ... shall ... forfeit and pay the sum of five hundred dollars.